© 2024 MICHIGAN PUBLIC

 But as far as the Barrett campaign is concerned, the story began and ended with a simple mistake.

-Jason Cabel Roe, a strategist working for the Barrett campaign, explained both were legacies from advertisements ran during the state’s August 6 primary.
+Jason Cabel Roe, a strategist working for the Barrett campaign, explained both were legacies from advertisements that ran during the state’s August 6 primary.
 He said an original version of the City Pulse ad also had the wrong election date, but it was caught before going to print.

 When it came time to reformat the ad for the Michigan Bulletin and its Black-targeted audience, Cabel Roe said the designer was working with the wrong file.